ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/2-run-gemma-2b.md

 adb push bazel-bin/mediapipe/tasks/cc/genai/inference/c/llm_inference_engine_cpu_main /data/local/tmp/gen_ai
 ```

-Download the Gemma 4-bit model from [kaggle here](https://www.kaggle.com/models/google/gemma/frameworks/tfLite/variations/gemma-2b-it-cpu-int4).
+Download the Gemma 4-bit model from [Kaggle](https://www.kaggle.com/models/google/gemma/frameworks/tfLite/variations/gemma-2b-it-cpu-int4).
 This step cannot be done from the command line, since Google requires a sign-off on its consent form before releasing model weights.

 Once the model is downloaded, untar it and push it to the device with adb: